MiloBuwalda/uva-prog-c/info/20 Getting Started.md

 possible that you are not yet allowed to login.
 If you are not using the CS50 Appliance, you will need to be able to login by Problem Set 1!

-If needed, please send an email to <help@mprog.nl>, explaining that you cannot log in.
+If needed, please send an email to <help@mprog.nl> explaining that you cannot log in.

-Before you start working on Problem Set 1, execute the following command in the terminal of those computers:
+Before you start working on Problem Set 1, execute the following command once in the terminal of a linux machine:

 	/home/mstegem1/soft/bin/cs50

 You only have to do this **once**.

-## Submitting your programs ##
+## Submitting your solutions ##

 Once you're done with your problem set, you can submit it using the submit tab that you'll find on the page of that problem set.
-If a .tar.gz file is required, you can use the following commands to create this archive:
+If a .tar.gz file is required, you can navigate to the folder of that problem set in a terminal and use the following commands to create this archive:

     make clean
     tar -czvf psetX.tar.gz *